predsci/PsiPy/docs/guide/getting_started.rst

 For simplicity the instructions in this guide are written with MAS model output in mind.
 Everything works the same way for PLUTO model output though - just load the files with the `PLUTOOutput` class instead of the `MASOutput` class.
-The one feature that is not yet implemented for PLUTO data is field line tracing.
+We are striving for feature parity so that the same capabilities are available for both the MAS and PLUTO output.
+As of version 0.4, field line tracing should now work for PLUTO as well as MAS files.

 Loading data
 ------------